- Type of Publication: Guideline

 Non-conforming mortgage loans are a subset of conventional mortgage loans and are broadly defined as having higher-risk attributes or deficiencies, relative to other conventional mortgages.
-OSFI expects FRFIs to develop and maintain a definition for non-conforming loans in their RMUPs.
-In general, a FRFI’s definition should include:
+OSFI expects FRFIs to develop and maintain a comprehensive and risk-based definition for non-conforming loans in their RMUPs.
+In general, a FRFI’s definition should include any of the following:

 - Loans to borrowers with low credit scores;

 - Loans to borrowers with high debt serviceability ratios;

 - Loans with underlying property attributes that result in elevated credit risk (e.g., illiquid properties); or

 - Loans that otherwise have clear deficiencies relative to other conforming mortgages.